teejayen/teejayen.github.io/_posts/2019-11-05-navigating_your_office_and_microsoft_365_options.md

 ---
 layout: post
-title:  "Office 365 Business Premium or Microsoft 365 Business?"
+title:  "Navigating your Office and Microsoft 365 options"
 date:   2019-11-05
 ---
 *This article was originally written for publishing on the company blog at [PKCG](https://www.pkcg.com.au), and has been cross posted here.*

-One of the most common licenses that our clients at PKCG are using is Office 365 Business Premium.
-Office 365 Business Premium is the best-in-class productivity solution that gives you the apps and services that will help your employees get more done and work better together.
-You can think of Office 365 Business Premium as a starting point that puts you on a path to Microsoft 365 Business which helps you address more advanced security and compliance requirements.
+At PKCG we see a lot of businesses using Office 365 Business Premium.
+Office 365 Business Premium is a best-in-class productivity solution that gives you the apps and services that will help your employees get more done and work better together.
+Is it the best solution for your business though?
+We like to think of Office 365 Business Premium as a starting point that puts you on a path to Microsoft 365 Business which will help you address more advanced security and compliance requirements.

-Microsoft 365 Business includes everything that Office 365 Business Premium offers and adds Advanced Security and Device Management features to protect your company data across personal and company-owned devices.
+Microsoft 365 Business includes everything that Office 365 Business Premium offers while adding Advanced Security and Device Management features to protect your company data across personal and company-owned devices.
 Some of the Advanced Security Features offered as part of Microsoft 365 Business include:

 - Protection from unsafe attachments, suspicious links, attachment checking and scanning to protect your business from malware